 5. Make him realize it’s affecting your kids

-If the thought, “My husband yells at me in front of my child” has raised concerns about your child’s wellbeing; then make him realize how traumatizing this irrational aggression is for kids.
+If the thought, “My husband yells at me in front of my child” has raised concerns about your child’s well-being, make him realize how traumatizing this irrational aggression is for kids.
 When parents yell at each other, it impacts the child’s brain development.
-It even leads to depression.
+It even leads to depression at times.
 That’s how serious it is.
+Yelling is toxic in a relationship, as it is verbal abuse not just for the couple but for their kids as well.

 Namrata says, “When the child is just six months old, they register the distress between parents.
+Living with toxic parents can have a massive impact on the child’s development.
 So, don’t think just because your child is a kid, they won’t know what a hostile environment is.
-Kids never get used to parents yelling at each other or them, no matter how old or young they are.
+Kids never get used to parents yelling at each other or at them, no matter how old or young they are.
 It is always harmful.”

-If you guys are expecting and you’re wondering “Why my husband yells at me when I am pregnant?”, then you need to make your husband understand the distress caused by his rage and aggression can also affect the unborn child.
-A study states that a fetus is highly vulnerable and sensitive to pain and stress, and exposure has the potential for negative developmental consequences.
+Well, in such cases, you need to make your husband understand that the distress caused by his rage and aggression can also affect the well-being of your unborn child.
+A study states that a fetus is highly vulnerable and sensitive to pain and stress, and exposure to yelling can have a negative impact on your child’s physical health.
+If not checked in time, it can turn into full-blown domestic violence.

 6. Try to be patient

 Namrata says, “This is going to demand a lot of patience from you.
 It will even drain you.
-But if you love this person and want to be with them, then being patient with them is how you fight it together.
-Breaking a pattern isn’t easy and it won’t happen overnight.
+But if you love this person and want to be with him, then being patient with them is how you fight it together.
+Breaking a pattern isn’t easy, and it won’t happen overnight.
 Set ground rules and look after your mental health as well.
-Once you see a little bit of change, you will start appreciating your husband for trying.
+Once you see a little bit of change, you will start appreciating your husband for trying to stop yelling.
 Show your husband this change as well.
 Tell him his efforts are acknowledged.
 The more you acknowledge, the more he will be motivated to better himself for the sake of this marriage.”

-• Take deep breaths and count to ten to help calm your own emotions
+- Take deep breaths and count to ten to help stay calm

-• Remind yourself that his yelling may not be about you personally, but rather his own frustrations or triggers
+- Remind yourself that his yelling may not be about you, but about his own frustrations or triggers

-• Set boundaries and communicate assertively about your own needs, calmly expressing how his yelling affects you
+- Set boundaries and communicate assertively about your own needs and sensitive topics, calmly expressing how his yelling affects you

 7. Tell him he is seen, heard, and loved

-If you are wondering “Why my husband yells at me if I ask him questions?”, the reason could be that he felt unheard when he actually wanted to feel heard the most.
+If you are always complaining “My husband yells at me if I ask him questions”, the reason could be that he felt unheard when he actually wanted to feel heard the most.
 Now he is just rebelling by ineffectively projecting his resentment toward feeling invalidated.
-It is important to recognize this possibility and cater to your partner’s needs even when they aren’t able to express them appropriately.
-Here are a few things you can do:
+It is important to recognize this possibility and cater to your partner’s needs and emotional state even when they aren’t able to express them appropriately.
+We suggest taking steps to encourage healthy communication.
+Here are a few things you can do before it turns into emotional abuse:

 8. Encourage him to go to therapy

-Namrata says, “Yelling can cause a lot of mental trauma and stress to the receiver which can lead to a lot of problems in the future.
-In many cases, this has led to depression.
+Namrata says, “Yelling and verbal abuse can cause a lot of mental trauma and stress to the receiver, which can lead to a lot of problems in the future.
+In many cases, this can lead to depression.
 What people fail to realize is that the one who is doing the yelling suffers too.
-Yelling as a reaction to stressors takes a physical and emotional toll on the yeller and receiver.”
+Yelling as a reaction to stressors takes a physical and emotional toll on the one who yells and the one being yelled at.”

 Related Reading: 9 Ways To Fix A Broken Marriage And Save It